otterscan/otterscan-book/src/intro/what.md

 # What is it?

-Otterscan is a block explorer for EVM chains designed to run locally with an archive node companion—more specifically, Erigon.
+Otterscan is a block explorer for EVM chains designed to run locally with an archive node companion - more specifically, Erigon.

 This approach brings many advantages, as follows.